franciskershaw/slice-of-pie/README.md

 ## Setting up Amazon Web Services (AWS)

 You will likely need to host static files and iamges with AWS for a site like this, and can do so with the following steps:
+### S3
 1. Create a free AWS account and head to the AWS management console.
-2. Search for s3 or find it in the services section, then create a new bucket.
+2. Search for **S3** or find it in the services section, then create a new bucket.
-3. Enter a bucket name (chosing the name of your project would be logical here) and select the nearest available region, uncheck 'Block public access box', then click 'Create bucket'.
+3. Enter a bucket name (chosing the name of your project would be logical here) and select the nearest available region, uncheck 'Block public access' box, then click 'Create bucket'.
-4. Click into the newly created bucket, find 'Properties' and turn on static website hosting.
+4. Click into the newly created bucket, navigate to 'Properties' tab, turn on static website hosting, and fill in index and error document fields with *index.html* and *error.html* respectively.
 5. In the Permissions section, paste in the following configuration:
 ```
 [